-In this blog, we will take you through the different aspects of web app technology stacks and tell you how you can select the best one for your dream project.
+In this blog, we will take you through the different aspects of the web technology stack and tell you how you can select the best one for your dream project.

-Technology stack is a set of programming languages, frameworks, and software that are used to build any web or mobile application.
-The technology stack for web app development is a combination of specific components that make the application fully functional.
+A technology stack is a set of programming languages, frameworks, and software that are used to build any web or mobile application.
+A web technology stack is a combination of specific components that make the application fully functional.

-Technology stack for web development is divided into two broad categories namely front end (client-side) and back end (server-side).
+Web technology stack is divided into two broad categories namely front end (client-side) and back end (server-side).
 Each of these areas has their respective roles to play in web development and comes with a comprehensive set of tools.

 Front end development (Client-side development)

 Front end development or client-side programming is what enables the web application to be visible on an internet browser.
 It is responsible for how the users interact with the web application.
 Front end development for web application consists of the following technologies: